eliasMC89/guideller/README.md

   photo
   reservation

-GET /activities/:userid/:activityid/remove
+POST /activities/:userId/:activityId/delete
-- renders the /activities/:userid/delete page to delete the users activity
+- deletes the user's activity
 - redirect to / if user is not logged in
 - redirect to / if user is not the same as the one logged in

-POST /activities/:userid/:activityid/remove

 ## Models